 Political Science Major

 Requirements for Political Science majors are flexible enough to allow students to tailor programs of study to meet their particular interests.
-Political Science majors must complete a total of 11 courses: Three core courses at the 100-level , and eight principal courses (numbered 200-599) with a grade of C or higher.
-One of the principal courses must be a seminar (numbered 505-599.)
+Political Science majors must complete a total of 11 courses: Three core courses from PO111, PO141, PO151, PO171 or PO191, and eight elective courses (numbered 200-599) with a grade of C or higher.
+One of the elective courses must be a seminar (numbered 505-599).

 Students graduating with a bachelor of arts in political science will be able to: